TelepathicGrunt/item-miner/README.txt

 Create a config to specify which block is the item miner and who is the leader that the level is based on.
 (Finished)

 Hook up capability onto player to hold mining progress.
+(Finished)

 Hook up the code to make block unbreakable and no mining overlay but spawns blocks instead based on player progress.
   If player is not the specified leader, spawn level 1 items always.
+(Finished)

 Create gui element that shows the player's progress on screen.